-Guidelines on the election of Fellows for candidates serving in the Armed Forces who are applying under this criterion.
+Guidelines on the election of Fellows for candidates serving in the Armed Forces.

 Members of the Armed Forces can apply for Fellowship under any of the published criteria.